dsohk/rancher-devsecops-workshop/docs/part-5.md

 ![Rancher UI](./images/part5-modifying-sourcecode-original-welcome-message.png)

-3. Modify the file `welcome.html`.
+3. Modify the file content `welcome.html`.
 Change the greeting text in line 10 from `Hi SUSE Rancher friends!` to anything you like.

 Sample Output